Document Type : Original Articles

 Abstract

-Background: Disturbance in the nervous system of patients with chronic kidney diseases (CKD(, including uremic neuropathy, may lead to changes in the auditory processing of these patients.
-The impairment of auditory processing results in communication, social and emotional problems in the life.
-Accordingly, in this study, communication abilities and speech perception in noise in CKD patients are analyzed to identify the disorders more rapidly.
+Background: The study aims to investigate the impact of chronic kidney diseases (CKD) on the auditory processing abilities of patients, including uremic neuropathy.
+The impairment of auditory processing may result in communication, social, and emotional problems in their lives.
+Accordingly, this study analyzes the communication abilities and speech perception of noise in CKD patients to identify potential auditory disorders rapidly.

-Methods: In this cross-sectional/comparative study, 30 CKD patients and 29 normal adults aged 20-55 years with normal peripheral hearing were randomly selected and the consonant-vowel (CV) test was performed with 5 signal-to-noise ratios (SNR) and silence, and speech, spatial and qualities of hearing scale questionnaire (SSQ) was applied to them with three subscales.
-The scores of the two groups were compared with the Mann-Whitney U test.
+Methods: In this cross-sectional-comparative study, the authors randomly selected 30 CKD patients and 29 normal adults aged 20-55, all of whom had normal peripheral hearing.
+The participants underwent the consonant-vowel (CV) test with five signal-to-noise ratios (SNR) and silence.
+Additionally, the participants completed the speech, spatial, and qualities of hearing scale questionnaire (SSQ), which consisted of three subscales.
+The scores of the two groups were compared using the Mann-Whitney U test.

-Results: In both groups, the increase in noise led to a decrease in the consonant-vowel recognition scores.
-However, the normal group outperformed the patients at all levels.
-Patients in three subscales of the SSQ obtained a lower score than the normal group, but this difference was not statistically significant.
+Results: In both groups, the recognition scores for consonant-vowel decreased as the noise level increased.
+However, the normal group consistently outperformed the CKD patients at all noise levels.
+Regarding the three subscales of the SSQ, the patients obtained lower scores than the normal group, but this difference was not statistically significant.

 Keywords